Al3agami/MyReads/README.md

 This is the root of your app.
 Contains static HTML right now

 ### `ShelfsList.js`
-This is the main component of all the books' shelfs list, inside root.
+This is the main component of all books' shelfs list, inside root.

 ### `Shelf.js`
 This component represent one shelf's data in ShelfsList component.